SiliconLabs/bluetooth_mesh_stack_features/README.md

 # Silicon Labs Bluetooth Mesh Stack Feature Examples #

-This repo contains example projects which demonstrate the features of the Silicon Labs Bluetooth stack.
+This repository contains example projects which demonstrate the features of the Silicon Labs Bluetooth Mesh stack.
 The examples are categorized by the features that they demonstrate.
-These features are advertising, connections, GATT protocol, security, persistent storage, firmware upgrade, NCP, and system and performance.
+These features are provisioning, networking, Proxy protocol, security, persistent storage, ADK and various models.

 ## Examples ##